New York Faculty

 Geoffrey Horne was born in Argentina and raised in Cuba.
 He graduated from UC Berkeley in 1954.
 Geoffrey studied with Lee Strasberg for many years beginning in 1954 and became a member of the Actors Studio in 1956.
 He has worked on Broadway, in television, and in film.
 He made his film debut in Bridge on the River Kwai.
 Geoffrey has taught Method Acting at The Lee Strasberg Theatre and Film Institute since 1978.
 He also teaches Shakespeare classes and has directed a number of Alumni/Teacher productions which most recently include Bus Stop and Shakespeare’s Romeo and Juliet, Othello, and Twelfth Night.

-Madeline Jaye has been teaching Ballet, Jazz/Theatre Dance, Movement I and II at LSTFI and in NYU programs here for 20 years.
+Madeline Jaye (Dance, Movement) has been teaching Ballet, Jazz/Theatre Dance, Movement I and II at LSTFI and in NYU programs here for 22 years.
 During and prior to that time, she has been on faculty at AADA, Steps Studio and Third Street Music School and has been a guest teacher/substitute at AMDA, Broadway Dance Center, Steffi Nossen School of Dance and LaGuardia HS of Performing Arts.
 Privately, she teaches acting/speech presentation to clergy, trial attorneys and business executives, as well as coaching young dancers/actors for auditions/performance.
-Choreography credits include five plays/musicals for The Medicine Show, industrials for Mattel Toys, Inc., Bell South, Barbie Fashion Summit, Dole Foods’ Easter on the White House Lawn, Hewlett-Packard and several productions at LSTFI: On the Verge, Dancing at Lughnasa, ART, NYU Practicum.
+Choreography credits include period movement and dance for Dietrich Rides Again, five plays/musicals for The Medicine Show, industrials for Mattel Toys, Inc., Bell South, Barbie Fashion Summit, Dole Foods’ Easter on the White House Lawn, Hewlett-Packard and several productions at LSTFI: On the Verge, Dancing at Lughnasa, ART, NYU Practicum.
 Madeline has performed as a dancer/singer/actor across USA, Europe, Japan and the Middle East, including 3 years as a Radio City Music Hall Rockette.
 She holds a BA w/Honours in Dance, from Butler University, with additional 17 years of training as an actor and singer in NYC.
-She is the creator of Jaye Actors Movement; a movement program designed to bridge the gap between dance, singing and acting training and to incite physical fluency and emotional and vocal connectedness in performers and regular civilians.
+She is co-creator of Actors Launch and is the creator of Jaye Actors Movement; a movement program designed to bridge the gap between dance, singing and acting training and to incite physical fluency and emotional and vocal connectedness in performers and regular civilians.

 Mitch McCoy (Stage Combat) is a professional actor, fight choreographer, and Reiki Master.
 He graduated from NYU Tisch School of the Arts in 2011 where he attended the Lee Strasberg Theatre and Film Institute for three years.
 He has been teaching stage combat privately since 2010, and has choreographed the violence for over 30 stage and film productions.
 Most recently he was a stunt performer in Mighty Morphin’ Power Rangers (MMPR), and assisted with the fight choreography for Disney’s Aladdin.